sodep/test-java/README.md

 ## Frontend Tasks

+### 1) Frontend for Tasks Manager Application
-*   When you build and run the project (see section below), you will have access to the URL `http://localhost:8080/tasks.html`.
+*   When you build and run the tasks management project (see section below), you will have access to the URL `http://localhost:8080/tasks.html`.
 There you will see a page that allows the user to create, list and mark tasks as completed.